 Smoking is a highly addictive habit that has devastating consequences.
-Not only does it precipitate lung and pancreatic cancer, heart disease and a three-fold increase in age-related macular degeneration (AMD, the leading cause of blindness), it all too often results in sudden death.
+Not only does it precipitate lung and pancreatic cancer, heart disease, and a three-fold increase in age-related macular degeneration (AMD, the leading cause of blindness), it all too often results in sudden cardiac death.

 Smoking and the Heart

 Researchers have identified approximately 4,000 chemicals in cigarette smoke that can cause free radical damage to the blood vessels.
 These chemicals also increase the stickiness of blood, upping a person's chances of having a heart attack or stroke.

 We’ve also learned that nicotine and other chemicals in cigarette smoke provoke high blood pressure (nicotine is a potent vasoconstrictor) and damage the linings of blood vessel walls.
 But the alarming number of compounds in cigarettes and cigarette smoke has made it a virtual research nightmare to isolate the cause of smoking-related disease.

 We do know, however, that excessive buildup of carbon dioxide and carbon monoxide, which occurs in smokers, not only damages small blood vessels of the eye and heart, it robs the body of oxygen.
 A smoker might just as well hook himself up to the tailpipe of his car!

 Finally, smoking also intensifies the oxidation of LDL and, remember, this sets the works in motion for clogged arteries.
 Further, research has proven that smoking severely depletes essential nutrients like vitamins C and E, both of which are needed to prevent free radical stress in blood vessels.